kamalmukhalalaty/Portfolio/README.md

 The distribution of salaries is very skewed with a very high number of data points for the lowest salary bracket as well as a "bump" in observations at the 100-125k salary bracket.
 This is due to a high number of respondents from various developing countries with a lower average/median salary (eg. India, which has a large number of survey participants as well while the bump at the 100-125k salary bracket can be seen as a somewhat normal distribution of salaries for the North America/USA alone.

-To investgiate this further I have created the following plots:
+To investigate this further I have created the following plots:
 <img width="950" alt="US vs India Salary Distributions" src="https://user-images.githubusercontent.com/72153772/116602062-35ed4f80-a8f9-11eb-97d4-c023133e71ad.png">
 <img width="1150" alt="US vs India Salaries W:R:T Education" src="https://user-images.githubusercontent.com/72153772/116602083-3e458a80-a8f9-11eb-9920-94f3f0c1a59a.png">

-Looking at this we can validate that there is a somewhat normal distribution of salaries around 125-150k for the US alone with what could be some outliers in the 0-9,999 salrary bracket; and a skewed distribution at 0-10000 for Indian respondents alone with some outliers at the >250,000$ salary bracket.
+Looking at this we can validate that there is a somewhat normal distribution of salaries around 125-150k for the US alone with what could be some outliers in the 0-9,999 salary bracket; and a skewed distribution at 0-10000 for Indian respondents alone with some outliers at the >250,000$ salary bracket.
 Geography has a large impact on salary, but due to the high variability in the number of samples from each geographic region, this impact will be difficult for our models to learn and explain.
 Additionally, as geography is not an ordinal categorical feature, it will need to be one-hot-encoded, this will increase model coefficients dramatically with little to no required increased expressivity(prone to overfitting).

 ## [Sentiment Analysis on Generic Tweets & US Election Specific Posts (NLP)](https://github.com/kamalmukhalalaty/NLP_twitter_Sentiment_Analysis)